-12.00 midnight: all licensed premises (including registered clubs), except premises, the primary purpose of which is to offer

-2.00am premises, the primary purpose of which is to offer
+- 12.00 midnight: all licensed premises (including registered clubs), except premises, the primary purpose of which is to offer entertainment in the form of dancing. - 2.00am premises, the primary purpose of which is to offer entertainment in the form of dancing.